bobk/jirapresentations/README.md

-# Jira presentations for use at Agile meetups, seminars etc.
+# Jira presentations for use at Agile meetups, seminars, user groupsetc.
+#